 Instead of creating a long list of your qualities and strengths, try to connect them with real-life and work experiences.
 By qualifying your strengths and qualities through examples, you will be able to prove that you indeed possess these qualities.
 Otherwise, it will appear that you are just trying to inflate things.

 Along this same line, don’t merely state your skills.
 This will not grab the attention of companies.
-If you manage to explain how your skills will benefit a company and its clients and can connect them to tangible results, then you will greatly improve your chances.
+If you manage to explain how your skills will benefit a company and its clients and connect them to tangible results, you will greatly improve your chances.

 Avoid Lists of Responsibilities

 Lastly, avoid detailed responsibility lists for your job descriptions.
 Employers will often already assume that your past related positions encompassed these responsibilities.
-Listing your responsibilities is also boring to read, and will not sufficiently sell you to future employers.
+Listing your responsibilities is also boring to read and will not sufficiently sell you to future employers.
 Therefore, it’s best to describe your professional achievements and explain your role through your accomplishments.